-Its signature is the star bed: a raised machan✦machanA raised platform in or above the forest — once a hunting perch, today the wildlife-watcher's tower and, at camps like Jamtara, the frame of the…Read in the glossary ↗ in the buffer fields where guests spend the night under the open sky, with the forest's soundtrack for company.
+Its signature is the star bed: a raised machanMachanA raised platform built in or above the forest, originally to watch for game.Read in the glossary in the buffer fields where guests spend the night under the open sky, with the forest's soundtrack for company.
 Kipling set Mowgli in these very forests; Jamtara is the closest a traveller gets to sleeping inside the book.

 Why We Place Guests Here